SnowdogApps/magento2-alpaca-theme/README.md

 ### styles

-Styles in Colibri are separated:
+Styles in Alpaca are separated:
-* Components styles inside `theme-frontend-colibri/Snowdog_Components` to work with components directly.
+* Components styles inside `theme-frontend-alpaca/Snowdog_Components` to work with components directly.
   Components are divided into Atomic groups (Atoms, Molecules, Organisms, Templates) and imported in [main styles file](Snowdog_Components/docs/styles/styles.scss)

   Those styles are also imported inside the theme in [main styles file](styles/styles.scss)